A young man sits in an intensive outpatient treatment program

 Teen girl looking out window dealing with depression

-PHP vs IOP: What are the Differences?
+PHP vs IOP: What Are the Differences?

 Charlie Health Editorial Team